 Why service providers and small players should sell cloud?

 With the emergence of big cloud players and their heavy marketing investments, little players started losing out their market but they had the hosting expertise – the much needed technical expertise of installation and migration to cloud.

-Albeit big cloud players having all the technologies, know-how and resources, they need the technical competence for deployment of cloud that hosters has in abundance.
-So this has created space for a symbiotic relationship between the big cloud players and small IT service providers.
+Albeit big cloud players having all the technologies, know-how and resources, they need the ground level support – the technical competence for deployment of cloud that hosters has in abundance.
+So, this has created space for a symbiotic relationship between the big cloud players and small IT service providers.